opinti/spectral-multifidelity/README.md

 ## Features

 - Perform multi-fidelity modeling using Bayesian specmf method.
-- Simple custom `Graph` class to store graphs representations and perform spectral clustering.
+- Custom `Graph` class for computing graph representations and performing spectral clustering.
 - Modeling computations happen in a dedicated `MultiFidelityModel` class.
-- Utilities for preprocessing and visualize data for multi-fidelity modeling.
+- Utilities for preprocessing and visualize data in the context of multi-fidelity modeling.
 - Includes several experiments for testing the models.

 ## Installation